Vismayhr/EmberAI_nasa_spaceapps_2020/app/frontend/README.md

-# Commercial Fishing Hot Predictor
+# Forest Fire Hotspot Prediction
 A data-driven implementation that uses past data from fishing vessel movements to predict the most likely hotspots for commercial fishing at a given time of the year.
 The prediction results are visualized as choropleth map.

   Application is live at [Frontend](https://vessel-predictor.herokuapp.com/past) and [Web Service](https://vessel-predictor-backend.herokuapp.com/).